TBH, I Forgot About My Flat Iron Until I Discovered These 11 Sleek, Straight Styles

 French Lob

-Unless you’ve been on a social media fast for the past (give or take) 2 years, you’ve heard of the term “French bob” before.
+Unless you’ve been on a social media fast for the past (give or take) two years, you’ve heard of the term “French bob” before.
 “The bob is the moment,” Marjan previously toldBest Knockoff Luxury Clothing .
 “Everyone has short hair right now, you know?”

 Shop the Look